sync1211/wg-indicator/README.md

-*This extension is a fork of https://extensions.gnome.org/extension/2027/wg-indicator/*
+*This extension is a fork of [asterios' wg-indicator extension](https://extensions.gnome.org/extension/2027/wg-indicator/)*